Frequently Asked Questions about the Peer Program

 School districts are required to provide early childhood experiences to students with disabilities beginning when they are age 3.
 In an effort to create learning opportunities for these children that are compensatory with those offered in the community setting, Dublin City Schools extends opportunities for typically developing children to attend our preschool program.
 Peer models should be age 3.5 by July 1st of the calendar year.
 Each classroom in the program serves a blend of 8 students with special needs and 8 students who are typically developing peers.
 This model allows for enrichment for all children who participate in the program.
 Research has shown that these blended classrooms provide benefits for all children who participate.
 The district’s program follows the Ohio Department of Education’s licensing/operating standards and utilizes a curriculum that is aligned to Ohio’s Early Learning Development Standards.

 2. What are the steps to secure a space in the preschool for my child?

 Applications are accepted on our web site beginning December 1 for the next school year.
 Please complete and submit the online application.

-Once the seats are filled, we will maintain a waitlist and contact the next person on the list when an opening occurs.
-District-wide we have space for 133 peers, 69 in the age 3 to 4 classes and 64 in the age 4 to 5 classes.
+When all seats are filled, we will maintain a waitlist and contact the next person on the list when an opening occurs.
+District-wide we have space for 168 peers, 72 in the age 3 to 4 classes and 96 in the age 4 to 5 classes.

 3. If I am on the waitlist, what are the chances that my child will be offered a spot?